 A bath salts dependency can be very serious, especially since this drug has so many inherently dangerous health effects.
 Dependency is usually preceded by tolerance.
-As the body adapts to repeated use of bath salts, tolerance will develop and the user will need to take progressively larger doses in order to achieve the same effects.
+As the body adapts to the repeated use of bath salts, tolerance will develop and the user will need to take progressively larger doses in order to achieve the same effects.

 This can increase the likelihood of dangerous side effects or a potentially fatal overdose.

 Dependency occurs when a user can’t stop taking the drug without experiencing negative physical or psychological bath salts withdrawal symptoms.
 In cases of substance dependency, the body needs the drug and has become reliant on it.

 - Crave the drug intensely.